MEDSL/2020-elections-official/README.md

 Added 02-16-2021.
 Local data not included at the moment.

+## Connecticut

+Added 02-22-2021.
+Local data not included at the moment.

+There were a small number of discrepancies between our cleaned precinct results and the results from the Secretary of State's website (https://ctemspublic.pcctg.net/#/selectTown).
+These seem to be from a couple of duplicate rows in the exported data, which we have removed in our cleaned data.
+This means that for a small number of offices, we will report a slightly lower number of total votes than the results posted online.

+Here are the discrepancies:
+For office STATE SENATE district 024, SUSAN CHAPMAN has 823 in our data instead of 827 reported online For office US HOUSE district 003, MARGARET STREICKER has 6026 in our data instead of 6030 reported online For office US PRESIDENT, HAWKINS AND WALKER has 7529 in our data instead of 7538 reported online For office US PRESIDENT, JORGENSEN AND COHEN has 20225 in our data instead of 20230 reported online

 ## District of Columbia

 Added 01-29-2021.
 For DC, the jurisdiction_name variable indicates ward number.
 Local data not included at the moment.